Where To Buy

 Arch Length: Right 9.5 and Left 9

 Calves (At top of boot): 12”

 Fit: The fit is just like a Burton that’s on the wider side of regular in the toe box so there is room to use the toes.
 The size 2017 size 9 felt about a 1/4 size large and with the change to the liner, the 2018-2019 Adidas Tactical ADV feels like it’s up to a 1/2 size large so that’s why the 8.5 fits so well now.
+The only sizing that seems to fit true is the UK.
 It actually fits better than the 2017 Size 9.